Riczh/Zhou-portfolio/final_project_p1.md

 ![Story Arc](WechatIMG3106.jpeg)

 My story arc is above.
 It proves that the audience should buy the stock of Salesforce (call-to-action) for a high return.
 The X axis shows the time, and the Y axis shows the ratio of stock price compared to 2010.
-The method is to make comparative analysis, and the medium is the ratio of stock price on my website from a source of Yahoo Finance..
+The method is to make comparative analysis, and the medium is the ratio of stock price on my website from a source of Yahoo Finance.

 I draw two lines in this picture.
 The upper one is the line of Salesforce; the lower one is the S&P 500, representing other large companies' stock prices.
 As we can see here, in the past 10 years, Salesforce's increase in stock price is much higher than the increase of S&P 500.
 Therefore, compared to the most of the companies in S&P 500, Salesforce is a better target for investment.